 Any Further Questions?

 If you or a loved one is facing the potential of criminal charges and prosecution in Washtenaw County, then it is important to speak to an experienced Washtenaw County criminal defense attorney immediately.
-At Grabel & Associates, our attorneys have over 100 years of combined experience in successfully defending criminal cases all over the state of Michigan and specifically Ann Arbor as one of our offices is located on Packard St. near downtown.
+At Grabel & Associates, our attorneys have over 100 years of combined experience in successfully defending criminal cases all over the state of Michigan and specifically Ann Arbor as one of our offices is located near downtown.
 We offer a FREE consultation to anyone with questions relating to a possible or existing criminal charge against them or a loved one.
 Feel free to contact us on our 24/7 defense line at 1-800-342-7896.
 You can also contact us online or come visit us at one of our three statewide locations.
 We can also come to you.